opensafely/documentation/docs/codelist_creation.md

 Each codelist must use exactly one of these systems.

 The final codelist must be stored in CSV format to be imported into [codelists.opensafely.org](https://codelists.opensafely.org).
 The codes must be stored in exactly one column.
 You can include other columns (such as code descriptions) if useful.
 There is currently a soft requirement that the codes should be contained in the first column, which should be named as per the list above.
 For example, if using CTV3 then the column header should be `CTV3Code`.
+Do not keep the original codelist in Excel and then filter by a include or exclude column as this will be lost when converted to CSV, and you will end up with all the codes again.

 ## Sign-off

 Once a draft codelist has been agreed, it must be signed-off by a "data expert" (epidemiological sign-off) and "disease expert" (clinical sign-off) from at least two different people.

 ## Add to [codelists.opensafely.org](https://codelists.opensafely.org)

 * Go to the openSAFELY [new codelist page](https://codelists.opensafely.org/codelist/opensafely/).
 You will need an editor account.
 Ask one of the tech team for one if you do not have one.
 * Fill in the fields.
 Include lots of detail (specific guidance to follow).
 	* **CSV data**: [Export your Spreadsheet to a CSV](https://github.com/opensafely/documentation/blob/master/codelist%20creation.md#exporting-a-csv-from-a-spreadsheet) and choose that file.
 	* **References**: this should include a link to the issue on the [codelist-development repo](https://github.com/opensafely/codelist-development), and any other relevant materials.
+	* **Sign Off**: This should match the people signing off on the issue.
+You need at least 2 people and can have many more.
 * Click Submit and check the new codelist has appeared on the main site.